DR. JENNIFER J. HEISZ

-Dr. Jennifer J. Heisz is an Assistant Professor in Kinesiology and Associate Director (Seniors) of the Physical Activity Centre of Excellence at McMaster University.
+Dr. Jennifer J. Heisz is an Associate Professor in Kinesiology and Associate Director (Seniors) of the Physical Activity Centre of Excellence at McMaster University.
 She received her PhD in Cognitive Neuroscience (McMaster) and completed a postdoctoral fellowship at the Rotman Research Institute at Baycrest.
 Dr. Heisz directs the NeuroFit Lab which is funded by the Alzheimer Society, Banting Foundation, Natural Science and Engineering Council of Canada, and the Canadian Foundation for Innovation.
 She publishes extensively in prominent journals on the neurophysiology of fitness, aging, and cognitive neuroscience.
 Her current research interests include the effects of exercise on brain function across the lifespan, the physiological mechanisms underlying exercise-cognition interactions, and developing physical activity guideline for the prevention and management of Alzheimer's disease and dementia.
 Recent honours include receiving an Early Researcher Award from the Ontario Research Coalition.

 DR. BARBARA FENESI